luxeengine/luxe-docs/docs/tutorial/curve-animation.md

 Since this part of the game is fairly simple, we don't need to use collision or anything, we can instead use a simple distance check.

 For each terminal, check if the player is within range of a certain distance, and mark the terminal as active.
-We'll create a new method called `update_terminals(delta)`, which is where we'll add this.
+We'll create a new method called `update_terminals()`, which is where we'll add this.

 We'll call it from the `tick` method as well, and while we're there, add a check to make sure we don't update if the player is not found (for example, in the editor).